 Dayton man accused of coercing boy to send nude images

 Mar.
-1—A Dayton man is facing charges after he reportedly coerced a 12-year-old boy to send him nude images.
+2—A Dayton man is facing charges after he reportedly coerced a 12-year-old boy to send him nude images.

 Michael G. Kent, 48, was charged Tuesday in Dayton Municipal Court with 10 counts of pandering obscenity involving a minor.